 Years of life lost due to mortality in gamblers (<20 and 50+) and affected others.

 Legacy-harm in former gamblers and former affected others

-There is early evidence that illustrates that gambling-harm is attributable to more harm to health than any other risk factor in New Zealand and Great Britain
+Early evidence illustrates that gambling harm is attributable to more harm to health than any other risk factor in New Zealand and Great Britain.

-The results from Victoria Australia provide a less clear picture, as estimates of harm from alcohol-use varies by study design; however, gambling-harm in adults would still be one of the leading risk-factors for overall harm to health
+The results from Victoria Australia provide a less clear picture, as estimates of harm from alcohol use vary by study design; however, gambling harm in adults would still be one of the leading risk factors for overall health harm.

 Gambling-harm is expected to be an even more significant factor when evaluating harm to health in individuals aged <50 years old and especially when evaluating harm to health via disability separately (quality of life)

-Research, Education, and Treatment (RET) in the UK should look to define gambling-harm in the public health context, through measurements of burden of disease, and these measurements should look to consider harms in under 16 year olds, legacy harms, and loss of life due to mortality
+Research, Education, and Treatment (RET) in the UK should define gambling-harm in the public health context through measurements of the burden of disease, and these measurements should look to consider harms in under 16-year-olds, legacy harms, and loss of life due to mortality.